jtangney/gke-federated-learning/README.md

 The infrastructure includes:
 - A private GKE cluster.
 The cluster nodes do not have access to the internet.
 - Two GKE node-pools.
-You create a dedicated node pool to host the tenant apps
+  - You create a dedicated node pool to exclusively host tenant apps and resources.
+The nodes have taints to ensure that only tenant workloads are scheduled onto the tenant nodes
+  - Other cluster resources are hosted in the default node pool.
 - Firewall rules
   - Baseline rules that apply to all nodes in the cluster.
-  - Additional rules that apply only to the nodes in the tenant node-pool (via the node Service Account below).
+  - Additional rules that apply only to the nodes in the tenant node-pool (targeted using the node Service Account below).
 These firewall rules limit egress from the tenant nodes.
 - Cloud NAT to allow egress to the internet
 - Cloud DNS rules configured to enable Private Google Access such that apps within the cluster can access Google APIs without traversing the internet
 - Service Accounts used by the cluster.